Available in Classic and VPC

 HTTP Header Modification

-You can set it to override HTTP headers that are sent when making a request to the origin server or when responding to a client.
-To configure settings, follow these steps:
+You can set it to redefine HTTP headers that are transferred when making a request to the origin server or when responding to a client.
+To configure settings:

 - Select the type of header to override.

-- Modify Origin Request Header: override the HTTP header transferred when forwarding requests to the origin server
+- Modify Origin Request Header: Redefine the HTTP header transferred when forwarding requests to the origin server.

-- Modify Client Response Header: override the HTTP header transferred when responding from the server to the client
+- Modify Client Response Header: Redefine the HTTP header transferred when responding from the server to the client.

 - Enter the rule.